It's great to meet you!

 She trained under Ballet Russe de Monte Carlo’s Gilbert Reed and partook in San Diego City Ballet and Ballet Pacifico’s Summer intensive programs in high school.

-She choreographed several pieces and continuing to help encourage ballet education through the scholarship honoring my mom.
+She choreographed several pieces and continuing to help encourage ballet education through the scholarship honoring her mom.

-Laura Whitby, Advanced class Substitute, Special Guest instructor, curriculum designer
+Laura Whitby, Substitute, Special Guest instructor, curriculum designer

 Laura Whitby, a New Jersey native, received the bulk of her dance training with Susan Jaffe and Risa Kaplowitz at Princeton Dance and Theater Studio.
 She continued her training at Houston Ballet’s Ben Stevenson Academy before joining Houston Ballet II in 2008.
 She also spent seasons with Colorado Ballet’s Studio Company and Charlotte Ballet II.
 While with these second companies, she performed acclaimed contemporary work as well as full length classics like Swan Lake.
 In 2014, she graduated from Indiana University’s Jacobs School of Music with a Bachelors of Science in Ballet, with an Outside Field in Applied Health Science and a Minor in Spanish.
 At IU, she studied under Violette Verdy and performed principal roles in various ballets, including many by George Balanchine.
 Upon graduating, Whitby then danced with the Sacramento Ballet for three seasons, performing Swan Lake, Balanchine ballets, as well as Arabian and Rose in Ron Cunningham's The Nutcracker.